 The Notebook by Nicholas Sparks – Book vs Movie Comparison

-However, the main difference between the book and the movie was the ending.
+However, the main difference that stood out (for me) between the book and the movie was the ending.
 As that would be a big spoiler for this review, I will not provide a detailed account, but let me just say that I felt that the ending in the movie was much MUCH more appropriate for this storyline.

 Movie Rating: 4/5